b9041117/Saad-Task1-ADRs/docs/decisions/0002-architectural-style.md

 Chosen option: "Microservices", because the benefits best fit with AFS systems functional and non functional requirements

-### Positive Consequences

-* Allowing User's and Stakeholders to have a format that is easily readable
-* Allows User's and Stakeholders to more easily estimate

-### Negative Consequences

-* User Stories not in this format will be rejected

 ## Pros and Cons of the Options

 ### Microservices